Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: TQFTs from integral modules

 \section{TQFTs from integral modules}

-In view of the relative modular structures on $\catInt$ constructed in Sections \ref{sec:relModIntArb} and \ref{sec:relModIntROU}, there are integral counterparts of the TQFTs of Sections \ref{sec:TQFTArb} and \ref{sec:TQFTROU}.
+The relative modular structures on $\catInt$ constructed in Sections \ref{sec:relModIntArb} and \ref{sec:relModIntROU} give integral counterparts of the TQFTs of Sections \ref{sec:TQFTArb} and \ref{sec:TQFTROU}.
 Since the computations for $\TQFT_{\catInt}$ are straightforward modifications of those for $\TQFT_{\catq}$, we limit our discussion to a summary.